The best gaming PCs in 2021 | CNN Underscored

 Others we tested

 A NUC is supposed to be impressively small by design, and the NUC Ghost Canyon (or NUC 11 Extreme) is just that, with the smallest footprint out of our testing group.
 Don’t be fooled, however, there’s still enough room inside to fit an RTX 3080 next to the mainboard.
-But compactness comes at the cost of some, performance, lack of being able to easily upgrade some components, and a higher price tag than similarly spec’d standard-sized machines.
+But compactness comes at the cost of some performance, inability to easily upgrade some components, and a higher price tag than similarly spec’d standard-sized machines.

 NZXT has several prebuilt gaming PCs in its Mini series.
 Each model is for a different price point and purpose.
 The H1 Mini Plus is the middle-of-the-road option, offering a unique computer case, with respectable components and performance at the sub-$2,000 price point.
 We like the H1 build a lot, but the performance was on the lower end among our test group, and placement was made difficult by the fact that you have to lay the H1 on its side to access the majority of ports.

 When it comes to benchmarks, the Corsair One a200 was the fastest desktop computer we tested in nearly every metric, though it wasn’t the fastest real-world performer.
 The case for the a200 is a sight to behold and exudes quality.
-It’s very expensive, however:. the build we tested at $3,799 is the least expensive Corsair offers in this line.
+It’s very expensive, however: the build we tested at $3,800 is the least expensive Corsair offers in this line.

 We like the playful design of the Origin Chronos.
 It has multiple build options, including a glass or mesh side panel, and customizable graphics panels for the opposite side.
-You can craft a custom gaming PC build using Origin’s intuitive website, but be careful, it quickly adds up.
+You can craft a custom gaming PC build using Origin’s intuitive website, but be careful — it quickly adds up.
 The RTX 3070 gave us middle-of-the-road performance just as we expected, but ultimately we found the MSI Aegis RS to be a better deal.

 Corsair’s Vengeance i7200 has plenty to offer when it comes to custom configurations, spanning price points from $1,999 to well over $4,000, depending on what you want inside your PC.
-The tower has plenty of RGB to light up your room at night during gaming sessions and provides plenty of space for the experienced and novices alike to make upgrades on their own.
+The tower has plenty of RGB to light up your room at night during gaming sessions and provides lots of space for the experienced and novices alike to make upgrades on their own.
 The i7200 was a contender for our top overall pick, but cost a bit more while offering slightly lesser performance.

 Read more from CNN Underscored’s hands-on testing: